9th8/up-to-date-real-world-haskell/6-using-typeclasses.md

 1
 ```

-Since our pattern matches against the constructor but doesn\'t inspect
+Since our pattern matches against the constructor but doesn't inspect
 the payload, the `undefined` remains unevaluated and does not cause an
 exception to be thrown.

-In this example, we\'re not using the `D` constructor, so the
+In this example, we're not using the `D` constructor, so the
 unprotected `undefined` is evaluated when the pattern match occurs, and
 we throw an exception.